Originals / Generations

 Provenance is an important thing to 721J tokens because it isn't just about who held a token in the past.
 It's also about the parents of a token.

-For example, you have 2 copies of a song, of the same gen 3 rarity.
-One of those copies was minted from a gen 2 token owned by Elon Musk, and the other was minted from a gen 2 token owned by an anon wallet.
+For example, you have 2 copies of a song, both Gen 3 rarity.
+One of those copies was minted from a Gen 2 token owned by a famous person, and the other was minted from a Gen 2 token owned by an anon wallet.
 The token that was minted from the famous wallet will have an added value from provenance.

 I'm sure some people will care a lot about if the copy has a noteworthy mint family tree.
-And its a fun idea.
+And its a fun idea, that these tokens have a family tree.

 Old Videos